Components for Internet Access Rules

 Set Up Certificates for Decrypting Internet Traffic

-Internet traffic must be decrypted in order to allow it to be inspected by the intrusion prevention and for web security features.
+Internet traffic must be decrypted in order to allow it to be inspected by the intrusion prevention and for web security features, for example those defined in a Security Profile.
 In order to decrypt this traffic, certificates are required.
 You may have already set up these certificates to decrypt traffic for web security features.

 See Certificates for Internet Decryption.